 - Written by Mike Casper Mike Casper

-Special thanks to Meira Minard, George Conrad, and Jake Clements for donating of their time to help staff the drive!
-The presenting blood donors, volunteers, and those whose lives may be saved by those donations were all winners from this drive.
+The presenting blood donors, volunteers, and those whose lives may be saved by those donations were the winners.
+Drawing prizes went to:

-Jim Sellmer – Beidleheimer Sidewinder 10K entry (May 13)
+Nick Pagano – Beidleheimer Sidewinder 10K entry (May 5)

-Tricia Farrell – Crack O’ Dawn 5K Run/Walk & Pancake Breakfast entry (June 24)
+Grace Collins – Crack O’ Dawn 5K Run/Walk & Pancake Breakfast entry (June 16)

 When can you give?
-As often as every 56 days: If you didn’t donate on 1/19, we encourage you to donate now at a drive that’s convenient for you.
+As often as every 56 days: If you didn’t donate on 1/18, we encourage you to donate soon at a drive that’s convenient for you.
 We hope to see you at the Sept.
-7 NVRC drive.
+13 NVRC drive.

 Thanks for supporting the American Red Cross and the NVRC!